Family & Friends

 • There is more to birth than having a healthy baby.

-• Trauma is real and the mother needs compassion, kindness and lots of care.
+• Trauma is real, and the mother needs compassion, kindness and lots of care.

 • When I say I am not coping, please acknowledge how unfair/daunting/overwhelming the situation is, and ask how you can help.

 • When you respond with ‘you’re doing so well!’
-Or ‘look at how well you’re coping’ you minimise my feelings.
+Or ‘look at how well you’re coping’, you minimise my feelings.
 Please acknowledge how I feel.

-• You may hear of someone having a similar experience to my own that wasn’t traumatised by it.
+• You may hear of someone having a similar experience to my own who wasn’t traumatised by it.
 That’s okay, we all process things differently.
 It does not mean that I shouldn’t feel the way I do.

 A guide on what to say (and what not to say)